decawi/DBProject---Deca21-Fedv21/README.md

 The project.py file contains the initial connection to the database and all bigger sql queries<br />
 And imports **mysqlx**<br />
+Some queries have had problems in the python implementation and might be needed to be run in sql beforehand.

 The DBProject.py is the main python implementation.
 It uses the library **datetime** the get the date<br />
 the customer joined.
 It also uses the **os** library to clear the terminal for a easier user experience.<br />